Blog>Cost Guides>How much does woodworm treatment cost?

 Fresh wood dust

 During their active season, woodworm beetles burrowing out will cause wood dust.
-If you noticed fresh dust on or under the wood in your home, it’s likely you have woodworm.
+If you notice fresh dust on or under the wood in your home, you likely have woodworm.

 Crumbling timber